 Long-Term Implementation of the Poznan Strategic Program

-At the 16th session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC), the parties requested the GEF to consider the long-term implementation of the strategic program.
-(Decision 2/CP.14 of the COP to the UNFCCC) The GEF Secretariat has established the following elements to further scale up investment in Environmental Science and Technology (ESTs) in developing countries and to enhance technology transfer activities under the Convention.
+The GEF Secretariat has established and implemented the following five elements to further scale up investment in Environmental Science and Technology in developing countries and to enhance technology transfer activities under the UNFCCC Convention.

 1. Support for Climate Technology Centers and a Climate Technology Network

-The GEF is supporting four regional projects for Climate Technology Transfer and Financing Centers.
-They are expected to generate lessons learned to help inform the ongoing process to operationalize the Technology Mechanism, in particular the Climate Technology Center and Network (CTCN), in conjunction with other efforts underway to facilitate coordination and cooperation.
+The GEF is supporting four regional projects for Climate Technology Transfer and Finance Centers.
+They are expected to generate lessons learned to inform the Technology Mechanism, in particular the Climate Technology Center and Network (CTCN), in conjunction with other efforts underway to facilitate coordination and cooperation.

 2. Piloting Priority Technology Projects to Foster Innovation and Investments

-In March 2009, a call for proposals launched by the GEF for technology transfer pilot projects under the Poznan Strategic Program led to the selection of 14 proposals.
-Eleven of these projects are now under implementation.
-Beyond this call for proposal, the GEF-5 climate change portfolio is characterized as supporting, for its most part, technology transfer for mitigation.
-In GEF-5, the GEF has supported 221 projects with technology transfer objectives with $1.5 billion of GEF funding and $11.1 billion of co-financing.
+Beyond this pilots, the GEF continues to support technology transfer for mitigation.
+In GEF-5, the GEF supported 221 projects with technology transfer objectives with $1.5 billion of GEF funding and $11.1 billion of co-financing.

 3. Public-Private Partnership (PPP) for Technology Transfer